What Is an Admin Fee? [2026 Renter’s Guide]

 Utility Fees

-Many landlords will charge a monthly utility fee in apartments where renters are not responsible for their utilities.
-These costs typically range from $50 to $300 but may vary based on whether the landlord charges a usage or flat fee.
+Many landlords will charge a monthly utility fee in apartments where renters aren’t responsible for their utilities.
+These costs typically range from $50 to $300, but may vary depending on whether the landlord charges a usage or flat fee.

 Amenity Fees